tugraskan/SWIFT/doc/VS-Win.md

    C:\Program Files (x86)\Intel\oneAPI> devenv
    ```

-Note: If you start Visual Studio by just clicking on the icon and skipping step 1.  you won't be able to compile and build SWAT+.
+Note: If you start Visual Studio by just clicking on the icon and skipping step 1.  you won't be able to compile and build SWIFT.

-## Cloning the SWAT+ Repository from GitHub
+## Cloning the SWIFT Repository from GitHub

-You can use Visual Studio directly to clone the SWAT+ repository from GitHub and add it as a Visual Studio project.
+You can use Visual Studio directly to clone the SWIFT repository from GitHub and add it as a Visual Studio project.

 1. Select `Clone a Repository` on the Visual Studio 2022 start screen.

    <img title="" src="StartVS.png" alt="Rer" width="278">

 2. Select the GitHub icon on the left side to browse your repositories.
-Log into GitHub with your credentials, a list of your available repositories will be shown, select your fork of the `swatplus` repository and press `Open`.
+Log into GitHub with your credentials, a list of your available repositories will be shown, select your fork of the `swift` repository and press `Open`.
 Adjust the local path if needed.

    <img title="" src="CloneRepo.png" alt="Rer" width="278">

 3. Visual Studio will now clone the repository from GitHub and will load it as a project into the solution explorer as a `CMake` project.
-It will try to configure the build system to compile the SWAT+ source code with either `gfortran`, `ifort`, or `ifx`.
+It will try to configure the build system to compile the SWIFT source code with either `gfortran`, `ifort`, or `ifx`.
 Depending on the presence of each compiler the build configuration will succeed.
 Note that the 2025 Intel Fortran compiler will only provide `ifx`, hence the use of `ifort` will fail.

    <img title="" src="LoadedProject.png" alt="Rer" width="278" data-align="left">

-## Configuring, Compiling, Running, and Debugging SWAT+
+## Configuring, Compiling, Running, and Debugging SWIFT

 **Configuration**.
-SWAT+ is configured as a `CMake` project. `CMake` is a cross platform build system that allows the creation of the swat executable for all operating systems using various IDEs, compilers and environments such as GitHub.
+SWIFT is configured as a `CMake` project. `CMake` is a cross platform build system that allows the creation of the swat executable for all operating systems using various IDEs, compilers and environments such as GitHub.
 Visual Studio and Visual Studio Code support `CMake` as provided through the `C++ Desktop Development Workload`.

 The Repository `CMake` configuration contains settings for various compiler on different operating systems.
 In Visual Studio, the available compiler and their respective Debug/Release configuration can be selected through the Visual Studio toolbar User interface.